rdfostrich/article-jws2018-ostrich/content/querying.md

 Calculating the number of triples matching any triple pattern version query is trivial.
 We simply retrieve the count for the given triple pattern in the given snapshot and add the number of additions for the given triple pattern over all versions.
-The number of deletions should not be taking into account here, as this information is only required for determining the version annotation in the version query results.
+The number of deletions should not be taken into account here, as this information is only required for determining the version annotation in the version query results.